int128/errto/README.md

 - `golang.org/x/xerrors`
 - `github.com/pkg/errors`

-It rewrites the package imports and package function calls using AST transformation.
+It rewrites the package imports and function calls using AST transformation.
 All whitespaces and comments are kept.